 But what if you just want to collect a whole bunch of great games, no matter the exclusivity?
 More and more games are available on multiple platforms (just because it makes financial sense), so if you’re looking to amass quite the haul of possibilities for your PS4, you’re in for quite the fine selection to choose from.

 Trust us when we say that you will want to make yourself a big cup of tea as you make your way through this guide.
-We have over five years of PS4 games to wade through, and we’re trying to be as diverse as possible with our picks.
+We have over seven years of PS4 games to wade through, and we’re trying to be as diverse as possible with our picks.

 While no two people will probably ever be able to agree on DmC, the return to the original narrative really pays off for Devil May Cry 5: the most explosive and possibly most fun game in the franchise to date.
 And, let’s not forget, most insane.

 With three protagonists to play as, and one who is just a SSS factory, Devil May Cry offers a glorious cacophony of violence and metal that will transport you all the way back to your teenage years.
 If you’re a dedicated Devil May Cry fan, you will be totally in your element here — it’s like 3 met 4 and then turned the dial up to eleven on all fronts.

 “Multiplayer and loading screens aside, Devil May Cry 5 is exactly what it was meant to be and more.
 With a great plot, beautiful visuals, and near perfect gameplay, Capcom delivers possibly the best Devil May Cry to date.”

 Buy if: you need to beat the heck out of demons.
 Avoid if: you hate Michael Jackson.